Characterization of the gravitational wave spectrum from sound waves within the sound shell model: Low wave number tail of the GW spectrum from sound waves

 \subsection{GW spectrum in the sound shell model}

 We adopt the stationary assumption of \Eq{eq_EK_Eu_st} and combine Eqs.~\eqref{eq_OmGW_UETC} and \eqref{E_Pi} to find the GW spectrum today.
 After averaging over fast oscillations in time, it becomes

-Therefore, it only depends on the source duration $\delta \tfin \equiv \tfin^{ } - \tini^{ }$.
-During the production phase, the dependence with $\tau$ cannot be averaged out and the result is presented in \App{app_GW_tdep}.
-However, we are generally interested in the present-day observable, given by \Eq{OmGW_GG}.
-We note that when one compares with the results from numerical simulations, it is required to take into account the time dependence with $\tau$ of the GW spectrum, instead of with $\tfin$.
+Note that \Eq{OmGW_GG} gives the present-day GW spectrum, i.e., the observable we are generally interested in.
+While the source is still active, the GW spectrum would depend not only on the source duration $\delta \tfin \equiv \tfin^{ } - \tini^{ }$, but also on the absolute time $\tau$.
+During the production phase in the early Universe, in fact, the dependence on $\tau$ cannot be averaged out.
+We present this case in \App{app_GW_tdep}, which is particularly relevant when one compares it with the results of numerical simulations: depending on the wave number span and on the duration of the simulation, it is often required to take into account the residual dependence on $\tau$ of the GW spectrum, instead of on $\delta\tfin$ only.

 The function $\Delta$ in \Eq{OmGW_GG} contains the integral over times $\tau_1$ and $\tau_2$ of the Green's functions and the time dependence of the stationary UETC,

 The product of cosines can be expressed as